 Another calcium solution for blossom end rot is bone meal.
 Add some to the soil in the required amount before planting young plants.

-Following the package instructions, mix in 1 to 2 tablespoons for every gallon of soil for new plantings.
+Follow the package instructions: mix in 1 to 2 tablespoons per gallon of soil for new plantings.

 8. Bonide Rot-Stop

-This is an organic blossom end rot spray for tomatoes and other crops like cucumbers, peppers, and melons.
+This is an organic blossom-end rot spray for tomatoes and other crops, such as cucumbers, peppers, and melons.

 Additionally, use this treatment in the evening or early morning to avoid leaf burn.